 Instagram advertising can be easy—provided you get off on the right foot.
 You need to post the right content to stay relevant to your followers while also bringing in fresh, attractive posts.

-Here are eight Instagram ad tips that will help you maximize results from your advertising efforts:
+Now that you’re off to the races, here are eight ad tips to maximize results from your advertising efforts:

-Your Instagram ads should answer the 5W’s: who, what, where, when, and why.
+When creating Instagram ads, you should answer the 5W's: who, what, where, when, and why.
 This will make your ads as clear as possible and help boost post engagement.

 Let's decode each W in more detail below.